oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-3-forecast-with-console/item-3-forecast-with-console.md

     ![](images/lab5-select-created-primary-data-asset.png " ")

-    Similarly, we can create Data Asset for Additional Data (Optional)
+    Similarly, we can create Data Asset for Additional Data.
+Additional Data is optional but for this demo, we recommend to use Additional Data if you are expecting same results as the below
     ![](images/lab5-select-additional-data.png " ")
     ![](images/lab5-additional-data-details.png " ")